psharma16/Creative-Rails-Project/README.md

 ### Users:

-Mostly young people, as the bullet journal demographic seems to be high school and college age students looking for more free-form ways to organize their information.
+Young people, typically students, as at least for the analog version, the bullet journal demographic seems to be high school and college students looking for more free-form ways to organize their information.

 ### MVP: